WOLFBED/dspx/README.md

 4. deletes any empty subdirs in given dir(s), and gives the choice to delete them individually or all at once.
 5. write all operations to a log file where the program is run
 6. uses AsyncIO and Blake3 for parallelized multithreaded hashing and pattern matching so it runs faster
-7. pattern-matching is configurable, like a csv file, and these can be saved
+7. pattern-matching is configurable, like a spreadsheet, and these can be saved
 8. CPU threads and RAM usage are configurable, and these settings can be saved
 9. has installer which creates a virtual environment and installs all dependencies, and a launcher script with desktop icon

 &nbsp;

-## How It Work ~ Install/Uninstall
+## How to Install / Update / Uninstall

 ### Install